-Does an open admission policy, if reported, apply to transfer students? х D11 Describe additional requirements for transfer admission, if approximately additional requirements for transfer admission, if approximately additional requirements for transfer admission, if approximately additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for transfer admission and additional requirements for the additional requirements for transfer admission and additional requirements for the addi pplicable: Transfer Credit Policies ٦ Report the lowest grade earned for any course that may be transferred for credit: C D13 Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 64 semester hours D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 64 semester hours D15 Minimum number of credits that transfers must complete at 7 your institution to earn an associate degree: D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 64.00 D17 Describe other transfer credit policies:
+Does an open admission policy, if reported, apply to transfer students? х D11 Describe additional requirements for transfer admission, if a applicable: Transfer Credit Policies 1 Report the lowest grade earned for any course that may be transferred for credit: С D13 Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 64 semester hours D14 Number Unit Type Maximum number of credits or courses that may be transferred from a four-year institution: 64 semester hours D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 7 your institution to earn an associate degree.
+D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 64 D17 Describe other transfer credit policies: